Gable Rhoads has an AD in radiography. She is passionate about her family, animals, gardening, and the odd and unusual.

 Worms in Humans

-Worms in humans have been a cause of misery for millenia.
-These parasites contribute to disease, disability, disfigurement and death in a large portion of the world's population.
+Worms in humans have been a cause of misery for millennia.
+These parasites contribute to disease, disability, disfigurement and death in many of the world's population.

 Lymphatic Filariodidea, Phylum Roundworm

-Wuchereria bancrofti, Brugia malayi, and Brugia timori: This family of filiarial worms causes the disease lymphatic filariasis which is commonly known as elephantitis.
+Wuchereria bancrofti, Brugia malayi, and Brugia timori: These filarial worms cause the disease lymphatic filariasis, commonly known as elephantiasis.
 The worms are indigenous to the tropical areas of Asia, Africa, and Central and South America.

-According to the World Health Organization over 120 million people world-wide are currently infected with filiarial worms.
-The majority of people infected have mild infestations and exhibit no symptoms, although 40 million of those people who are infected are badly disabled and disfigured.
+According to the World Health Organization, over 120 million people worldwide are currently infected with filarial worms.
+Most people infected have mild infestations and exhibit no symptoms, although 40 million of those infected are badly disabled and disfigured.

-Infection usually occurs in childhood, with the severe disfiguration occurring later in life.
+Infection usually occurs in childhood, with severe disfiguration occurring later in life.

-Treatment: Diethylcarbamazine (DEC) is the most prescribed treatment for filiarial worms.
-A combination of albendazole and ivermectin are also used.
+Diethylcarbamazine (DEC) is the most prescribed treatment for filarial worms.
+A combination of albendazole and ivermectin is also used.

 Pinworms, also known as threadworms, are the most common parasitic worm infection in the United States.
 They affect everybody equally without regard to race, gender, or economics status.